Opel Rekord Series B

+Background

-The Rekord B can be seen as a crossover model and an emergency response: Opel had originally intended to launch their all new generation of four cylinder engines in an all new Opel Rekord, but as the scheduled launch date approached it became clear that while the new engines would be ready for a 1965 launch, other key elements for the new models would not.
-With the marketing department and dealers geared up for a new model, the decision was therefore taken to present the new engines in what was essentially the old body, albeit with certain styling cues that adumbrated the new model that in the event would appear a year later.
-The Rekord B therefore featured the (then highly unusual) rectangular headlights that would be a feature of the 1966 Rekord C, as well as similar patterns of exterior chrome decoration.
-At the back the traditional rectangular light groupings of the Rekord A were, for the Rekord B, replaced with four bold round light units similar to those planned for the forthcoming Opel GT.
-The interior design and even the colour and trim options were only mildly modified for the Rekord B. Rekord Bs rolled down the Rüsselsheim production lines for rather less than a year between late Summer 1965 and mid Summer 1966.
-When, in August 1966, the plant restarted after the vacation shut down, the Rekord B had been replaced by the Rekord C.
+Opel had originally intended to launch their new generation of four cylinder engines in an all new model (which became the Rekord C), but as the scheduled 1965 launch date approached it became clear that other key elements of the design would not be ready.
+With the marketing department and dealers geared up for a new model, the decision was taken to present the new engines in an updated, merely transition, body.
+The resulting Rekord B bore the (then highly unusual) rectangular headlights and certain brightwork themes of the 1966 Rekord C, but little else in common in styling.
+The Rekord B received four bold round tail light units similar to those planned for the forthcoming Opel GT.
+The interior design and even the colour and trim options were largely carried over from the Rekord A. The new model was produced between late summer 1965 and mid-summer 1966, replaced on the Opel production line during the annual vacation shut-down by the Rekord C, which began to roll of it by August.

-The body
+Body

 The relatively extensive range of body types followed the pattern of the predecessor model.
-Top seller was the saloon/sedan, available with either 2 or 4 doors.
-There was a "CarAVan" station wagon, but still only with 3 doors which was normal in Germany, although by now station wagons of this size produced in France, Italy, England or Sweden almost invariably came with a second set of doors for the passengers in the back.
-Opel also offered a three-door delivery van which was essentially identical to the station wagon except that the rear side windows were replaced with metal panels.
+Top seller was the saloon, available with either 2 or 4 doors.
+There was a "CarAVan" estate, but still only with 3 doors which was normal in Germany, although by then estates of this size produced in France, Italy, England or Sweden almost invariably came with a second set of doors for the passengers in the back.
+Opel also offered a three-door delivery van which was essentially identical to the estate except that the rear side windows were replaced with metal panels.
 In addition, a factory built coupé was again offered.